-Gokulraj murder case: Madurai Special Court convicts 10, acquits five
+Gokulraj murder case: Madurai special court convicts 10, acquits five

-Out of the 17 accused, 10 were convicted, five were acquitted, while one is facing a trial in Namakkal and one is dead.

-The trial in the murder case of the youth was transferred to the Special Court for cases booked under the SC/ST (Prevention of Atrocities) Act in Madurai, from the Principal District and Sessions Court, Namakkal following a direction from the Madras High Court.
-V. Chitra, the mother of Gokulraj had apprehended that she may not get justice if the trial continued in Namakkal and had approached the Madras High Court seeking a transfer of the case.

-On June 24, 2015, the body of Gokulraj was found on the railway tracks near Pallipalayam in Namakkal district.
-It was said that after the youth was seen with a Caste Hindu young woman at a temple, members of the caste outfit abducted Gokulraj and murdered him.
-The then Deputy Superintendent of Police, Vishnu Priya who was investigating the case, died by suicide.
-The CB-CID then took over the probe into the case.
+On June 24, 2015, the body of Gokulraj was found with his head severed on the rail track near Pallipalayam in Namakkal district.
+The youth from Omalur in Salem district visited a temple with his friend Swathi, a Caste Hindu, on June 23, 2015.
+Following this, he was abducted by members of the caste outfit and murdered.

+Amudharasu, one of the 17 accused arraigned in the case, was facing trial in Namakkal and another person, Jothimani, had died.
+The trial in the murder case was transferred to the special court in Madurai from the Principal District and Sessions Court, Namakkal, following a direction from the Madras High Court.

+V. Chitra, Gokulraj’s mother, had apprehended that she might not get justice if the trial continued in Namakkal and approached the High Court seeking the transfer of the case.
+She complained that the accused were threatening the witnesses; as a result, they were turning hostile.

+The then Deputy Superintendent of Police, Vishnu Priya, who was investigating the case died by suicide.
+The CB-CID then took over the probe.
+The main accused, Yuvaraj, has several cases against him in various courts.
+In the Gokulraj murder case, he was on the run for over 100 days before he surrendered.
+He had also released audio clips on social media with regard to the incident while he was on the run.

-Main accused S. Yuvaraj, P. Arun, V. Sivakumar, R. Sathiskumar, S. Ragu, D. Ranjith, D. Selvaraj, S. Chandrasekaran, M. Prabhu and P. Giridhar were convicted.
-V. Sankar, S. Arul Senthil, P. Selvakumar, S. Thangadurai, and P. Suresh were acquitted.
-Amudharasu is facing a trial in Namakkal while Jothimani died pending trial.
+The nine others convicted are P. Arun, V. Sivakumar, R. Sathiskumar, S. Ragu, D. Ranjith, D. Selvaraj, S. Chandrasekaran, M. Prabhu and P. Giridhar.

+V. Sankar, S. Arul Senthil, P. Selvakumar, S. Thangadurai and P. Suresh were acquitted.
+The 15 accused were produced before the Special Court around 11 a.m..

+Addressing mediapersons on the district court premises, Special Public Prosecutor Bhavani B. Mohan said that though Swathi, a key witness, had turned hostile, the CCTV footage played an important role.
+A scientific and forensic analysis proved that it was a case of murder, he said.

 - Comments will be moderated by The Hindu editorial team.